Adarsh6158/Mental-health/README.md

 ## Download

-You can download the latest version of the Mental Health Hub APK by clicking [here](./MentalHealth.apk).
+You can download the latest version of the Mental Health APK by clicking [here](./MentalHealth.apk).

 ## Installation